InsaneMonster/USienaRL/README.rst

 - Fixed a bug with reward computation when validating/testing when episode lengths are not the same across all episodes

+**v0.7.9**:

+- Added time metrics for agent decision (it computes the time the agent requires to compute a set of actions)
+- Now it's possible to restore agents without checkpoint paths, to better support heuristics

 **CREDITS**

 Luca Pasqualini at `SAILab <http://sailab.diism.unisi.it/people/luca-pasqualini/>`_ - University of Siena.